IvanBila/ivanbila.github.io/content/blog/security-on-the-front-end/index.md

 - Open another tab

 It's pretty much game over for you application, the hacker can do as he wishes how he wishes.
-The best thing to do in such situation is to escape the text before appending to the DOM, or even better you can use javascipt's built in innerText if you want append what's typed as text.
+The best thing to do in such situation is to escape the text before appending to the DOM, or even better you can use JavaScript's built in innerText if you want append what's typed as text.

 ## Don't use deprecated libraries/frameworks with widely knows vulnerabilities